Nashville Truck Accident Lawyer

-At Larry R. Williams, PLLC, our attorneys have handled truck accident cases in middle Tennessee for almost four decades.
-Larry R. Williams, his son Jonathan Williams, and the rest of our small family-owned firm are passionate about protecting the rights of victims involved in truck accidents.
-The severity of most truck accidents calls for a certain level of legal expertise and experience, both of which you’ll find at our Tennessee law firm.
+At Larry R. Williams, PLLC, our Nashville truck accident lawyers have handled accident cases in middle Tennessee for almost four decades.
+Larry R. Williams, his son Jonathan Williams, and the rest of our small family-owned law firm are passionate about protecting the rights of victims involved in truck accidents.
+The severity of most truck accidents calls for a certain level of legal expertise and experience, both of which you’ll find at our Nashville law firm.

 Common Causes of Truck Accidents

 Many accidents involving trucks are due to driver fatigue.
 Truck drivers have to work long hours, usually at nighttime.
 Despite regulations about how many hours these drivers legally have to sleep in a day, fatigue is still an issue.
-Many truck drivers have trouble sleeping during the day and drive drowsy or fall asleep behind the wheel.
-Tired driving can cause serious driver error, resulting in deadly collisions or rollover accidents.
+Many truckers have trouble sleeping during the day and drive drowsy or fall asleep behind the wheel.
+Tired driving can cause serious driver error, resulting in deadly collisions, rollover accidents, truck wrecks, and serious injuries.

 Road rage is another common cause of truck accidents.
 Truck drivers are on strict time limits, but national highway safety rules make them stay in the middle or slow lane while driving.
 When a driver drives too slowly in front of a truck, the driver can become frustrated and pass, sometimes without making sure it’s safe to do so.
 This aggressive behavior can lead to driver distraction and poor decisions.